triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 # Setup LIBRARY_PATH used in hw and hw_emu mode
 # Ask ldconfig about the list of system library directories
 export LIBRARY_PATH=$(ldconfig --verbose 2>/dev/null | grep ':$' | tr -d '\n')
+# Setup device to be used in simulation mode.
+# Instead of running emconfigutil all over the place with
+emconfig.json everywhere, put once at a common place: export EMCONFIG_PATH=~/.Xilinx emconfigutil --platform $XILINX_PLATFORM --od $EMCONFIG_PATH --save-temps
 ```

 You can compile an application either for real FPGA execution,
 software emulation (the SYCL device code is executed by the XRT
 runtime on CPU) or hardware emulation (the SYCL device code is
-synthesized into RTL Verilog and run by an RTL simulator).
-Note that
+synthesized into RTL Verilog and run by an RTL simulator such as
+`xsim`).

-the software and hardware emulation might not work for some system
+Note that the software and hardware emulation might not work for some
-incompatibility reasons because Vitis comes with a lot of
+system incompatibility reasons because Vitis comes with a lot of
 system-specific assumptions with a lot of old compilers and libraries
 instead of just using the ones from the system and the mix-and-match
 might be wrong on your current system...
 But the hardware execution